4 questions to ask yourself in the run up to retirement

 If you’re not sure when and how you’ll retire, you’re not alone.

-In April 2022, we joined up with independent research company, Opinium, and asked 2,000 people across the UK about their money habits.
+In October 2023, we joined up with independent research company, Opinium, and asked over 1,500 people across the UK about their money habits.

 We found that:

-- Only 1 in 3 of us are confident we’ll be able to afford to retire
+- Less than 2 in 5 of us are confident we’ll be able to afford to retire

-- 2 in 3 of us aren’t sure how and when we’ll finish work
+- Less than 2 in 5 of us aren’t sure how and when we’ll finish work

-- Only 1 in 3 of us have a clear understanding of our retirement options
+- Around 1 in 3 of us don’t have a clear understanding of our retirement options

 Getting answers to these questions is vital in the run up to retirement.
 We’ll show you how you can do this yourself, and how an adviser could help you.